SoftwareAG/c8y-docs/content/users-guide/getting-started-bundle/gui-features.md

 ### Real-time behavior of the navigator

-In the navigator, changes are not updated in real time, i.e. new, removed or renamed devices or groups will not be updated immediately.
+In the navigator, changes are not updated in real time, that means new, removed or renamed devices or groups will not be updated immediately.

 You will only see such changes in the navigator of the application, in which you have made the changes.